What is SSLv2, SSLv3 & TLS 1.1?

 As you can see these security measures are quite old, over 20 years in some cases.
-As such it is not up to the task of keeping your date and your clients data safe.
+As such, it is not up to the task of keeping your data and your clients data safe.

 What does this mean for me?

 For most customers and users, nothing will change, only a few of our new servers had this allowed and only on select services.
-However as of the end of June 2018, we will be removing SSLv2/3 & TLS 1.0 from all of our new servers and services including:
+However as of the end of November 2018, these were modified and SSLv2/3 & TLS 1.1 has been removed from all of our new servers and services including:

 - Email (POP3/IMAP/SMTP)

-The main known issue that current users will find is combining old versions of Outlook with Windows, this is a known issue from Microsoft and one they released a fix for:
+The main known issue that current users will find is combining Windows 7 and Outlook, this is a known issue from Microsoft and one they released a fix for.

-*We highly recommend not attempting this yourself and seek help from onsite support technician.
+*We highly recommend not attempting this yourself and to seek help from an onsite support technician.
 This is not something we can help with.

-What if I still need SSLv2/3 or TLS1.0 for my site?
+What if I still need SSLv2/3 or TLS1.1 for my site?